 Integrated Services Digital Network Primary Rate Interface (ISDN PRI) is a telecommunications standard that creates a clear digital connection between your business and a public switched telephone network (PSTN).

 ISDN was developed in the 1980s as a digital alternative to the analog telephone network.
-ISDN services are delivered in one of two ways—with a Basic Rate Interface (BRI), which was commonly used for high-speed dial-up connections, or with a Primary Rate Interface (PRI), which in the US supports 23 voice channels and one data channel for signaling over a single line.
+ISDN services are delivered in one of two ways—with a Basic Rate Interface (BRI), which was commonly used for high-speed dial-up connections, or with a Primary Rate Interface (PRI), which in the US supports voice and data signaling over a single line.

-While many companies today are upgrading their private branch exchange (PBX) telephone network with internet protocol (IP) telephony or voice over internet protocol (VoIP) , ISDN PRI is beneficial for companies that want a high-quality digital connection for high-bandwidth applications with relatively fast call set-up.
+While many companies today are upgrading their private branch exchange (PBX) telephone network with internet protocol (IP) telephony, ISDN PRI is beneficial for companies that want a high-quality digital connection for high-bandwidth applications with relatively fast call set-up.

 What is ISDN PRI?

 ISDN PRI is a local exchange telecommunications access service that enables traditional phone lines to carry voice, data and video traffic.
 It’s ideal for businesses whose applications need data integrity, secured bandwidth and reliable speeds.
 As with traditional telephone services, PRI historically used copper cable to transmit voice signals.
 However, ISDN PRI improves basic phone service by providing data, image and video services—in addition to voice—on a single circuit that has multiple channels.